Setup Menus in Admin Panel

 1. Connecting and Language It is important to create an environment for young children to express themselves as this allows them to develop their language and communication skills.

 2. Physical Development Children love to be active and to help their physical development, it is vital to provide them with the time, space and tools to do so.
 Facilities such as outdoor playgrounds with suitable equipment enhance their physical development.
 Great nurseries will also feature sport-related facilities like bike tracks and swimming pools.
 Physical development refers to physical changes in the body and involves changes in bone thickness, size, weight, gross motor, fine motor, vision, hearing, and perceptual development.
 Growth is rapid during the first two years of life.
-The child’s size, shape, senses, and organs undergo change.
+The child’s size, shape, senses, and organs change.
 As each physical change occurs, the child gains new abilities.

-3. Personal, Social and Emotional Development One of the major benefits of children attending nursery is the social interaction they get with other children their own age.
+3. Personal, Social and Emotional Development One of the major benefits of children attending nursery is the social interaction they get with other children their age.
 The expression of feelings about self, others, and things describes emotional development.
 Learning to relate to others is social development.

 More about EYFS learning and development

 EYFS helps students learn social skills, developing an early understanding of emotions and collaborating with others.
 Which will be beneficial in most situations throughout life.
 The four areas of EYFS learning and development are more specific.
 Development refers to change or growth that occurs in a child during the life span from birth to adolescence.
-This change occurs in an orderly sequence, involving physical, cognitive, and emotional development.
+Thus, this change occurs in an orderly sequence, involving physical, cognitive, and emotional development.
 These three main areas of child development involve developmental changes which take place in a predictable pattern (age-related), orderly, but with differences in the rate or timing of the changes from one person to another.

 • Literacy In this area of learning, children begin to discover phonemic awareness which is the ability to hear and identify different words and sounds.
 This is the area where children also start to learn how to read and write.